 It felt like we covered all of the seasons on spring break last week.
 A little spring skiing just 30 minutes from home, a few bouts of soccer at the park (in shorts!), at least one great flank steak meal and a few runs to burn off the Easter candy that always seems to linger.
 Curse those Cadbury mini eggs!

 All of that fresh air and activity made us hungry.
 And not just for chocolate and jellybeans, but for filling protein, whole grains and lots of fruits and veggies.
-Which means that these salmon meatballs with avocado sauce disappeared from the plate in a matter of minutes.
+Which means that these baked salmon meatballs with avocado sauce disappeared from the plate in a matter of minutes.
 A couple of my kids’ friends were at the house when I first made these and they all gathered around the kitchen island, popping one after another into their mouths.

 Kid-friendly?
 Yeah, I’d say so.